Chapter 21:

 I turned sharply as a guard stepped into the room, his eyes locking on me in confusion.
 He opened his mouth, reaching for the comm on his vest, but I was already moving.
 My hand shot forward, with a use of a spell, I materialized a paralyzer that jabbed into his neck before he could make a sound.
 He convulsed and collapsed, out cold.

-I dragged his body behind the archive cabinet, quickly stripping him of his gear.
+I dragged his body behind the cabinet, quickly stripping him of his gear.
 The uniform was slightly tight in some places, but it would do.
-I pulled the visor low over my face, clipped on the ID, and stepped into the hallway as though I belonged there.
+I pulled the visor low over my face, clipped on the ID, and stepped into the hallway.

 The disguise worked better than I’d hoped.
-No one gave me a second look as I walked the corridors, silent and observant.
-The place was larger than I had anticipated—long halls that curved into testing wings and observation chambers, rooms full of equipment that radiated soft pulses of mana, and branching corridors that led deeper into administrative levels.
+No one gave me a second look as I walked the corridors.
+The place was larger than I had anticipated—long halls that curved into testing wings and observation chambers, and branching corridors that led deeper into administrative levels.

 Eventually, I reached the central wing.
 A digital map mounted on the wall gave me everything I needed.
 While I was heading there, I went with a shortcut into a side hall and passed by the canteen.
-Through the glass, I saw a group of children eating—some chatting quietly, most eating in silence.
-They were all young.
-Too young.
-And while their clothes were clean and their bodies uninjured, there was an unmistakable emptiness in their eyes that twisted something inside my chest.
+Through the glass, I saw a group of children eating—all eating in silence.
+They were all teenagers.
+And while their clothes were clean and their bodies uninjured, there was an unmistakable emptiness in their eyes.

-I moved on before it could slow me down.
+I had to move on before it could slow me down.

 It didn’t take long to reach Victor’s office.
 A reinforced door stood at the end of the hallway, sealed tight.
 I didn’t bother with codes.

-With use of spell, I covered my hand in steel and turned it into a giant fist and blasted the door open without hesitation.
+With a spell, I covered my hand in steel and turned it into a giant fist and blasted the door open without hesitation.

 The door flew off its hinges, and I stepped inside, I used the same spell to materialize a gun in my hand and aimed.